Get your copy of the NSCA CSCS exam cheat sheet. It helps immensely for studying for the exam.

 Relationship with Cholesterol

-Abnormally high levels of total cholesterol, triglycerides, and LDL cholesterol is associated with higher risk for heart disease.
+Abnormally high levels of total cholesterol, triglycerides, and LDL cholesterol are associated with a higher risk for heart disease.

 Greater levels of saturated or trans fats, weight gain, and even anorexia can increase our LDL levels.